tonywzhang/Study-Guide-Notes/javascript.md

 ### Event Loop Lecture Notes

+JavaScript is a single threaded programming language.

 The heap is where memory allocation happens.

 The call stack is where the stack frames.

 However, if you clone the V8 code base, and search all files using grep for setTimeout, DOM, or HTTP Request, those searches return empty.

+We have our Web APIs, web services that hold the DOM, time out, AJAX, etc.